They are one of the most widely prescribed medications in the United States (U.S.), particularly among elderly patients.

 Stopping cold turkey can result in tremors, muscle cramps, and life-threatening seizures.
 Therefore, it is important to taper off benzodiazepines slowly with professional help.

 Benzodiazepine overdose is rarely fatal unless the drugs are mixed with barbiturates, opioids, alcohol, or tricyclic antidepressants.

-Most importantly, patients should never mix benzodiazepines with alcohol or opioids, the interaction can be life-threatening.
+Most importantly, patients should never mix benzodiazepines with alcohol or opioids.
+The interaction can be life-threatening.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), hospital admissions among people over the age of 12 related to the abuse of benzodiazepine drugs rose from 22,400 in 1998 to approximately 60,200 in 2008.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), hospital admissions related to the abuse of benzodiazepine drugs for people over the age of 12 rose from 22,400 in 1998 to approximately 60,200 in 2008.

 It is the responsibility of both the doctor and the patient to keep benzodiazepine use in check.
 Doctors need to make sure that they are not overprescribing the drug, and that they are not prescribing benzodiazepines as a first-line treatment.